mightieramanda/lienstream/replit.md

 # Overview

 LienStream is a medical lien automation platform that scrapes, processes, and manages liens from county recorder websites (specifically Maricopa County).
-The system automatically discovers liens over $20,000, enriches debtor information, syncs data to Airtable for CRM management, and triggers direct mail marketing campaigns.
+The system automatically discovers liens, downloads PDFs, syncs data to Airtable for CRM management, and triggers direct mail marketing campaigns.
 Built as a full-stack web application with automated scheduling and comprehensive monitoring capabilities.
+The system processes exactly 129 liens per run (first page results) with proper pagination controls to prevent excessive processing.

 # User Preferences